hash-bang/async-chainable/README.md

 .hook()
 -------
 Attach a callback hook to a named trigger.
-These callbacks can all fire errors themselves and can (unlike normal chains) fire out of sequence.
+These callbacks can all fire errors themselves and can fire out of sequence, unlike normal chains.
+Hooks can be defined multiple times - if multiple callbacks are registered they are fired in allocation order in *series*.
+If any hook raises an error the chain is terminated as though a callback raised an error.
 Defined hooks can be `start`, `end` as well as any user-defined hooks.
+Hooks can also be registered within a callback via `this.hook(hook, callback)` unless context is reset.

+	hook(string, function) // Register a callback against a hook hook(array, function) // Register a callback against a number of hooks, if any fire the callback is called this.hook(...) // Same as above invocations but accessible within a chain

 ```javascript